keyboardio/Model01-Firmware/README.md

 When the builder tells you to hit Enter to continue, hold down "Prog" on your keyboard and hit Enter.

+### Option 2: From the Arduino IDE

+Open the sketch you wish to flash (for example, `Model01-Firmware.ino`).

+Click the Upload button or press `Ctrl-U`.

+Hold down "Prog" on your keyboard, particularly when the compile finishes and the upload begins.

 # Thanks!